-- 1. Send bloods, including cultures

-- 2. Give a stat IV dose of antibiotics

-- 3. Give your first fluids, if indicated, fast.
+- 1. Send bloods, including cultures - 2.
+Give a stat IV dose of antibiotics (remember to also consider source control) - 3.
+Give your first fluids, if indicated, fast.

 Your usual challenge if indicated will be an initial 500 ml within five minutes, followed by further challenges up to a total of 20ml/kg of Hartmann's or Plasmalyte (or equivalent) (or 'normal' Saline 0.9% if these are unavailable)